-It’s Back!
-The annual acknowledgement of those interred in the local Corona cemetery is returning Sunday, 29 October 2023, 2:00-4:30pm.
-(Wear comfortable shoes.)
+We got it Back!
+The annual acknowledgement of those interred in the local Corona cemetery returned Sunday, 5 November 2023 (postponed from 29 October).

-This year the Stroll is sponsored by the Butterfield Trail Chapter of the National Society of the Daughters of the American Revolution
+This year the Stroll was sponsored by the Butterfield Trail Chapter of the National Society of the Daughters of the American Revolution

-The exciting theme will feature pioneers who lived in the settlement of Temescal; a Butterfield stage stop from 1858-1861.
+The exciting theme featured biographies of pioneers who lived in the settlement of Temescal; a Butterfield stage stop from 1858-1861.

 This lush, beautiful valley with abundant water, hot springs and tin mines was home to Civil War veterans, miners, farmers, ranchers, homesteaders, and apiarists long before South Riverside (Corona) was founded.